The Future of Design: 3 AI Trends Every Creative Professional Should Watch in 2026

 The time for theory has passed.
 To stay ahead of the curve, you need a tactical plan.

 Month One: The Workflow Audit.
-Document every repetitive, mind-numbing task you perform.
+Document every repetitive, repetitive task you perform.
 If it involves a "process," it can likely be offloaded.
 Use Zapier or similar integrators to begin automating your handoff and file management.

 Month Two: The Prompt Library.
 Pick one recurring project type.
 Write ten highly structured, "intelligent" prompts that encode your specific design taste and rules.
 Treat these as your most valuable intellectual property.